Barred owl: Other prey

 Barred owl predation on reptiles is widely reported but they seldom take large numbers in any given area.
 Most reported instances of such captures are of various small lizards, often of skinks in the genus Plestiodon, most often from the Midwest to the western parts of the range.
 Several reported instances of barred owls hunting snakes are also known, but they are perhaps even more seldom preyed upon than lizards.
 More than a half dozen snake species are known to be captured, several of which are colubrids, which are mostly harmless.
 The estimated body mass of black racer taken in Oregon was only 77 g, well under their mean mature size.
 However, consumption or predation on dangerous pit vipers, such as timber rattlesnakes and copperheads, by barred owls has been reported, although it is not known whether these are taken as adults.
 Rarer still is barred owl predation on turtles.
 Predation by this species was reported upon a very young river cooter, which had a carapace width of only 31.4 mm, as well as on juvenile gopher tortoise and apparently diamondback terrapin.
 Much more characteristic than any reptilian prey are amphibians, with various types of frogs, salamanders and similar species reported in this owl's foods.
-Amphibians were more considerably more popular in the diet in western part of range, comprising 10.5% of known studies against 4.4% in the east.
+Amphibians were considerably more popular in the diet in western part of range, comprising 10.5% of known studies against 4.4% in the east.
 In total, well over 20 amphibian species have been identified in the foods of barred owls and amphibians collectively can make up to 24.5% of the local diet (as was reported in Alberta).
 While salamanders and newts are probably often visually discerned while scanning the forest floor, many frogs are probably hunted down by sound during their crepuscular choruses.

 Amphibians are taken almost entirely during the breeding season, as they become unavailable to barred owls during the winter months.
 Most reported amphibian prey in Oregon were unidentified "medium-sized salamanders".
 A diversity of frog sizes may be taken, varying potentially in size from spring peepers, which average around 4 g, to American bullfrogs, which average around in mature bullfrogs 430 g.
 A notable act of successful predation was carried out by a barred owl on a rough-skinned newt, which contains toxins that are often deadly to predators.
 Apparently, the owl was able to survive after consuming the newt.
 The rarest variety of vertebrate prey for barred owls is fish.
 However, there are several accrued accounts of fishing by these owls, including older accounts of barred owls coming to ice holes made by human fishermen and more recent accounts of possibly routine fishing by the owls on the St. Johns River in Florida, in the latter case utilizing a fishing dock as a hunting perch.
 At least five species of fish have been identified in the foods of barred owls, including fairly large fish like brown bullheads and largemouth bass.